sampsyo/dq/README.md

 There's an extremely simple Web interface to the download queue in `dqweb.py`.
 It's a [Flask][flask] app that just displays the current queue and provides a form field for enqueueing new URLs.
-Just run `python dqweb.py` after installing Flask and visit `http://127.0.0.1:5000` in your browser.
+Just run `dq web` after installing Flask and visit `http://127.0.0.1:5000` in your browser.

 [flask]: http://flask.pocoo.org/